siddharths16/ECE-285-Project-YOLOv3/README.md

 # Introduction

-This directory contains PyTorch YOLOv3 implementation towards ECE-285 Final Project on Multi-Object Detection.
+This directory contains PyTorch YOLOv3 and CenterNet implementation towards ECE-285 Final Project on Multi-Object Detection.

 # Description
 The repo contains inference and training code for YOLOv3 in PyTorch.
 Training is done on the VOCPascal dataset: http://host.robots.ox.ac.uk/pascal/VOC/